EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.disp_measure

 Calculate the dispersion measure along a cosmological line of sight Package: astro.cosmo Description: Calculate the dispersion measure along a cosmological line of sight as a function of redshift.
-Valid below redshift 3
+Valid below redshift 3 (He re-ionization).